jleffler/soq/src/so-0143-3204/README.md

 * The script `check-references.sh` is used to ensure that the references in `extern-definitions` are complete &mdash; that there is a reference in the first argument to each of the other arguments in the specific format that `insert-code.pl` uses.
+It also checks that no reference appears twice, and that each reference is listed in the files list.

-  It does not yet check that each reference in the first argument matches one of the other arguments, but in theory, it should.
+* The script `bogus-text.sh` is used to check that `check-references.sh` does detect problems when they exist.
+It is both a text file analogous to `extern-definitions` and a shell script that runs `check-references.sh.
+Execute it as `sh bogus-text.sh` — it should report three classes of error.